spbennett/farmers-market/README.md

 ### Functionality Testing

-Tested on OSX 10.13.5 with the following:
+Tested on Ubuntu 18.04 and OSX 10.13.5 with the following:
 - Golang v1.10
 - Docker v18.03